DROP: Distributional and Regular Optimism and Pessimism for Reinforcement Learning: Preliminaries

 Here, the optimal and non-optimal policies can be theoretically inferred (although they cannot be directly used for generating $a$).
-Specifically, with the baseline policy $b(a \mid s)$ for sampling actions, $\pi(a \mid s, O)$ is given according to Bayesian theorem as follows:
+Specifically, with the baseline policy $b(a \mid s)$ for sampling actions (a.k.a. the old $\pi$), $\pi(a \mid s, O)$ is given according to Bayesian theorem as follows:

 Under the above setup, the following two optimization problems with Kullback-Leibler (KL) divergences are solved.